ansible-collections/dellemc.os10/roles/os10_ntp/README.md

 NTP role
 ========

 This role facilitates the configuration of network time protocol (NTP) attributes.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.
 It specifically enables configuration of NTP server, NTP source, authentication and broadcast service in OS10.

 The NTP role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables .